 We are focusing our initial development of galeterone on the treatment of patients with castration resistant prostate cancer, or CRPC, whose prostate tumor cells express an altered androgen receptor that is truncated.
 These truncated androgen receptors are missing the end of the receptor that contains the ligand binding domain.
 We describe patients with these truncated androgen receptors as having C-terminal loss.
-An example of one such truncated androgen receptor with C-terminal loss is the splice variant AR-V7.
+An example of one such truncated androgen receptor with C-terminal loss is the splice variant AR-V7, which is the most prevalent of the splice variants that cause C-terminal loss.
 We intend to conduct our planned pivotal clinical trial of galeterone in these patients.